rdmorganiser/rdmo-docs/docs/administration/api.md

 The `{id}` or `{parent_lookup_project}` placeholder within a URL represents an (internally defined and immutable) element key, which can be provided to fetch data for a distinct single element (e.g. project).

 Many of the endpoints provide multiple filter functions that are accessible using request parameters.
-If you for example would like to retrieve information about the admin user you could use `?username=admin` as filter parameter at the end of the url.
+For example, to retrieve information about the admin user you can use `?username=admin` as filter parameter at the end of the URL.

 The list of all endpoints and their available filters is reported in the Swagger interface of the API.
 A static version is also available as [JSON description](../_static/others/api_description.json) file, which can be visualized with a visual editor such as the [Swagger Editor](https://editor.swagger.io).